DallinFromEarth/CS_240_TA/README.md

 ### Phase 1
 - Ran into a new runtime error: java.util.ConcurrentModificationException
   - fixed by making sure that I wasn't iterating through my hashset in validMoves() at the same time that I was removing invalid moves from that hashset
+- Test cases assume that you aren't in check if there is no king on the board at all
+- Remember to promote your pawns